dianeooty/pymaceuticals-analysis/README.md

 ## Acknowledgements
-- Many thanks to the instructional staff and tutor, David Chao.
+- Many thanks to the instructional staff and David Chao.

 ## Contact